Richmond celebrates National Indigenous People’s Day at the Gulf of Georgia Cannery with First Nations performances and cultural activities in June.

 Located at Richmond’s Steveston Village at 12138 Fourth Avenue, the Gulf of Georgia Cannery is a museum that showcases local history and the region’s salmon-canning past.
 The National Historic Site hosts a number of special events each year including Welcoming the Sun: A Celebration of Indigenous Arts and Culture.

-In 2023 the First Nations-centered celebration ran on Saturday, June 17th.
+In 2024 the First Nations-centered celebration ran on Saturday, June 15th.
 It featured storytelling, live performances, community vendors, and more.
-Admission is free for everyone.
-In 2023 the activities started at noon and continued until 4:00 pm.
+Admission was free for everyone.
+The activities started at noon and continued until 4:00 pm.

 What to Expect

-There is typically a fair bit going on at the Cannery during National Indigenous Peoples Day (or on June 17th in 2023).
+There is typically a fair bit going on at the Cannery during National Indigenous Peoples Day or the days leading up to it.

-From our experience in past years, you can usually expect to see anywhere between a few dozen and a couple of hundred people at any given time enjoying various First Nations cultural performances.
+From our experience in past years, you can usually expect to see anywhere between a few dozen and 200 people at any given time enjoying various First Nations cultural performances.
 At times when there is dancing, the crowds swell.

 In past years there has been a stage outside where storytelling, singing, drumming and dancing take place.
 Nearby there has also been a small number of information booths from various organizations, like the Port of Vancouver and Parks Canada.